Analytics Query Language (GAQL)

-The ShufflePoint Analytics Query Language (GAQL) is used to create Excel® and PowerPoint® documents with refreshable Google™ Analytics data.
-It is also the basis of ShufflePoint's Google Analytics with Google Gadgets integration.
+The ShufflePoint Analytics Query Language (AQL) is used to create Excel® documents with refreshable digital analytics data.

-GAQL is in the genre of the OLAP query language MDX.
-GAQL, like MDX, allows a query to specify both the data to return and the “geometry” of the result by assigning dimensions and metrics to axes.
-This is implemented in GAQL using the same “ON ROWS” and “ON COLUMS” as in MDX.
+AQL is in the genre of the OLAP query language MDX.
+AQL, like MDX, allows a query to specify both the data to return and the “geometry” of the result by assigning dimensions and metrics to axes.
+This is implemented in AQL using the same “ON ROWS” and “ON COLUMNS” as in MDX.

 Basic Syntax